gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 {{< alert tip >}}
 Body templates location are resolved the same way as for [Feeder files]({{< ref "../../core/session/feeders#file-based-feeders" >}}).

-Files must be placed in:
-* the `user-files/resources` directory when using the bundle distribution
-* `src/main/resources` or `src/test/resources` when using a maven, gradle or sbt project
+Files must be placed in `src/main/resources` or `src/test/resources` when using a Maven (including the Gatling bundle), Gradle, or sbt project.
 {{</ alert >}}

 {{< alert warning >}}